ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-veeam.xconnectivity.md

 ## Replication connectivity over the internet
 {: #arch-pattern-vcf-veeam-xconnectivity-public-internet}

-When replicating over a public network, the {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation instance needs to connect to on-premises VMware and Veeam deployments.
+When replicating over a public network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises VMware and Veeam deployments.

 Two alternative patterns are introduced for this connectivity.